openhab/openhabian/docs/openhabian-DEBUG.md

 The full boot procedure and how to obtain IP addresses, DNS resolver, default route and NTP server addresses are highly complex and widely customizable and a comprehensive description on how to properly configure your Internet access and router are out of scope of openHABian.
-Please Google for how to accomplish that.
+Please ask G\*\*gle how to accomplish that.

 ## Install